Olivia5k/network-kitten/README.md

-Wolf
+Kitten
 ====

 Distributed schema based file transfer.

-To put it simple, wolf is a peer-to-peer file transfer protocol.
+To put it simple, kitten is a peer-to-peer file transfer protocol.
 It differs from other similar projects in that it is completely decentralized, has a schema based grouping of what it considers to be transferable items, and has a high focus on usability.